-Karan Johar Has Baby Twins W/O Wife: What Is Surrogacy?
+Karan Johar Has Baby Twins Sans Wife: What Is Surrogacy?
 Is It Legal In India?

 Karan Johar got baby twins, and he didn’t need a wife for that.
 The Indian film producer and director is believed to be single, which makes him one of many people who want a child but do not want to get married.
 Men and women who, for some reasons, are unable to give birth to children could go for surrogacy.
 At times, some women have medical complications like issues related to their uterus.
 For homosexual people, surrogacy has become a realistic way to become a parent.

-There are two types of surrogacy, traditional and gestational.
+There are two types of surrogacy — traditional and gestational.
 In tradition surrogacy, the surrogate mother has sperm of the father artificially put in her womb, which means there is no sexual intercourse involved in the process.
 Since the woman uses her egg for the pregnancy, she is the biological mother of the child.
 Additionally, people can even use donor sperms for this process.

 In gestational surrogacy, people use “in vitro fertilization,” more popularly known as IVF.
 In this process, the surrogate mother carries the sperm of the father and the egg of the mother in her uterus.
 She does not have any genetic relation with the child.
 She carries the child in her womb until birth.
 In this case, the surrogate mother is the “birth mother,” while the woman who gave her egg is called the biological mother.
 In America, this process is more popular than traditional surrogacy.
 According to WebMD, around 750 babies are born every year through gestational surrogacy.